ngankhanh98/til/README.md

 # Things
 _If you get one percent better each day for one year, you'll end up thirty-seven times better by the time you're done_

 Actually it's just a place where I store things.
-Because, well hi there 👋 , absent-minded's here!
+Because, well hi there ðŸ‘‹ , absent-minded's here!

 ## Change author of a git commit
 ```bash